-Plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
+Capital work in progress, plant and equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the plant and equipment and borrowing costs for long-term construction projects if the recognition criteria are met.